 It is vain for you to rise up early, To retire late, To eat the bread of painful labors; For He gives to His beloved even in his sleep.Psalm 127:2(NASB)

-The Lord pours out His favour on our labour, and establish the work of our hands.
-But when our toil is divorced from His providence, or when we undertake to work in our own strength, we discover the futility of our actions.
-When we seek to be independent of the Lord, we find it is vain to rise up early and retire late in order to eat the bread of painful labours - for the Lord, gives to His beloved - even in his sleep.
+The Lord pours out His favour on our labour and establishes the work of our hands.
+But when our toil is divorced from His providence or when we undertake to work in our own strength, we discover the futility of our actions.
+When we seek to be independent of the Lord, we find it is vain to rise up early and retire late in order to eat the bread of painful labours - for the Lord gives to His beloved - even in his sleep.

-Our bodies were designed by God to have a prolonged period of sleep each day, and research shows that sleep provides us with many benefits - both for the body and the soul.
+Our bodies were designed, by God, to have a prolonged period of sleep each day, and research shows that sleep provides us with many benefits - both for the body and the soul.
 But God sends rain on the just and the unjust.
-The bnefits of sleep are not confined to righteous men, for God is good and gracious - long-suffering and of great kindness to all humanity.
-However, those that are His children receive gifts and graces, from the Lord, even when they are fast asleep, and unaware of His good work within.
+The benefits of sleep are not confined to righteous men, for God is good and gracious - long-suffering and of great kindness to all humanity.
+However, those that are His children receive gifts and graces from the Lord, even when they are fast asleep and unaware of His good work within.

-Heavenly Father, thank You for the benefits of a good night's sleep, but thank You also for the day by day provision of the gifts and graces, that are ours in Christ - and which are even poured out on us during the night-time hours.
-Thank You for the work that You have given me to do, during my time on earth.
-Lord, I know that without You, I can do nothing, and yet I praise You that I can do all things through Christ, Who strengthens me.
-Keep me from the worries of the day, the fears of the night, and from trying to sort out my personal problems, without coming to You, and relying on Your sufficient strength and promised grace.
-May I never forget that it is YOU who provides for my daily needs, and I pray that from this day forward, I may do all for Your greater glory and praise.
-This I ask in Jesus name I pray, AMEN.
+Heavenly Father, thank You for the benefits of a good night's sleep.
+Thank You also for the day by day provision of the gifts and graces that are mine in Christ and which are even poured out on me during the night-time hours.
+Thank You for the work that You have given me to do during my time on earth.
+Lord, I know that without You I can do nothing, and yet I can do all things through Christ Who strengthens me.
+Keep me from the worries of the day and the fears of the night.
+Keep me from trying to sort out my personal problems without coming to You and relying on Your sufficient strength and promised grace.
+May I never forget that it is You who provides for my daily needs, and I pray that from this day forward, I may rely on You in all things.
+This I ask in Jesus' name, AMEN.